Send the link below via email or IMCopy

 Graphic organizers can also help you to understand nonfiction texts.

-Transition words that signal Descriptive text structure:
+Transition words (or signal words) that signal Descriptive text structure:

 Descriptive Graphic Organizer